COALAIP/specs/README.md

 In the example, we've used Andy Warhol's Wikipedia page as his Party identifier (`@id`).
-As an `@id` value is only required to be a resolvable URI or IPLD merkle-link, a JSON-LD parser would validate this without complaining; however, `@id` would ideally point to the location of the data itself to show the JSON-LD parser how it could be resolved within the Internet.
-Unfortunately, Wikipedia doesn't support this and `https://en.wikipedia.org/wiki/Andy_Warhol` doesn't return the required data so we'll have to implement this ourselves.
+As an `@id` value is only required to be a resolvable URI or IPLD merkle-link, a JSON-LD parser would validate this without complaining; however, `@id` would ideally point to the location of the data itself to show the JSON-LD parser where it could be resolved within the internet.
+Unfortunately, Wikipedia doesn't support this, so that `https://en.wikipedia.org/wiki/Andy_Warhol` doesn't return the required data, which is why we'll have to look for another solution.

 To start off with, lets look at some limitations and requirements derived from the RRM and JSON-LD /
 IPLD: